telehash/TMesh/TMesh.md

 TMesh is the composite of three distinct layers, the physical radio medium encoding (PHY), the shared management of the spectrum (MAC), and the networking relationships between 2 or more motes (Mesh).

-Common across all of these is the concept of an `epoch`, which is a generated set of unique window sequences shared between two motes in one `medium`.
-A `window` is where one `knock` can occur from one mote to another unique to that window.
-A `knock` is the transmission of a 64 byte fixed frame of payload, plus any medium-specific overhead (preamble).

-A community is any set of motes that are using a common medium definition and have enough trust to establish a telehash link for sharing peer motes and act as a router to facilitate larger scale meshing.
-Within any community, the motes that can directly communicate over an epoch are called neighbors, and any neighbor that has a higher z-index is always considered the current leader and may have additional responsibilities.
+A community is any set of motes that are using a common medium definition and have enough trust to establish a telehash link for sharing peers and acting as a router to facilitate larger scale meshing.
+Within any community, the motes that can directly communicate over a medium are called neighbors, and any neighbor that has a higher z-index is always considered the current leader that may have additional responsibilities.

 ### PHY